 What can I do instead of baby Botox?

-So we don't really buy into the term "baby Botox" since for us, Botox is a highly personalized treatment that we use to smooth away lines and wrinkles and achieve subtle natural-looking results.
-However, it's not for everyone.
+So we don’t really buy into the term “baby Botox”.
+For us, Botox is a highly personal treatment to smooth away lines and wrinkles and achieve subtle natural-looking results.
+However, it’s not for everyone.
 It works best if you have lines that appear only when you move your face (ie not set in) and it requires maintenance every 3-4 months (longevity can change from person to person).
-It also won't work alone if you have volume loss in the face which should be treated to improve the outcome and achieve a natural result.
-If you aren't ready to take the plunge then there are a number of other injectable treatments such as Profhilo which helps improve skin quality and hydration and chemical peels which improve skin texture and luminescence.
+It also won’t work alone if you have volume loss in the face.
+This needs additional treatments to improve the outcome and achieve a natural result.
+If you aren’t ready to take the plunge then there are a number of other injectable treatments such as Profhilo which helps improve skin quality and hydration and chemical peels which improve skin texture and luminescence.
 Of course, no matter which course you take you should start with the basics such as having a good skincare routine which must include protecting your skin from the sun always!

-So you can probably guess we aren't fans of the term "Baby Botox".
+So you can probably guess we aren’t fans of the term “Baby Botox”.
 This is mainly because of its more of a marketing term that does not have any clinical meaning.
-However, what we are big on is the idea of tailoring Botox treatments to each individual face to achieve natural-looking results.
+However, what we are big on is the idea of tailoring Botox treatments to each individual face.
+This helps achieve natural-looking results.
 That means only using the amount of product needed to produce a subtle but noticeable effect.
-It also means tailoring injection sites and does to each person's anatomy and providing follow up to top up Botox if needed rather than risk over-treating.
-In fact, it really doesn't matter what the treatment is.
+It also means tailoring injection sites and dose to each person’s anatomy.
+In addition follow up should be provided to top up Botox if needed rather than risk over-treating.
+In fact, it really doesn’t matter what the treatment is.
 Whatever you choose to have, our advice is the same.
-Make sure that it's tailored to your face and your needs.
+Make sure that it’s tailored to your face and your needs.